-Vacation leave, holiday leave, sick leave and any other paid time off are treated as "wages" and due on termination from employment.
-Unless the employer specifically implements a "use it or lose it policy," explicitly stating that leave does not accrue and employees will not get paid for unused leave, the employer must pay the employee for any accrued unused leave on the employee's termination.
+Vacation leave, holiday leave, sick leave, and any other paid time off are treated as wages and due on termination from employment.
+Unless the employer specifically implements a use it or lose it policy that explicitly states that leave does not accrue and employees are not paid unused leave, the employer must pay the employee for any accrued unused leave on the employee's termination.
 (Utah Admin.
 Code r.
 610-3-4.)